Restoring a system state backup

 Before attempting a system state restore,

-- Refer to the LiveVault, Disaster Recovery Guide, available on the Cloud Direct website.
+- Refer to the LiveVault, Disaster Recovery Guide, attached to this article.

 - The LiveVault Disaster Recovery Guide is a comprehensive document.
 Your attention is drawn specifically to Chapter 4, Recover a Windows Server, that details a disaster recovery procedure in 26 steps.
 It is recommended that you print out Chapter 4, and use it as a checklist for your disaster recovery procedure.

 To ensure the highest success rate, you must complete the tasks in order and exactly.
 Do not omit or skip any step, unless instructed to do so.
 Failure to follow the steps in order will cause the recovery to fail, and you must start the recovery process from the beginning.

 - Contact Cloud Direct Technical Support for assistance.